 Despite what society says, we don’t have to cover every wall with things.
 We opt for lots of white space!

 I want my kids’ closet to be smart-sized.
 For my 4 & 5-year-old, this means their closet and dressing area offers easy access to clothes, a small stool to sit on while they dress, a small basket for their dirty laundry, and a mirror at their eye level so they can see what they’re doing (hello button shirts).
 Here is the before and after of my kids’ closet.
 The white wire shelving in the before photo was about five feet up so my kids were unable to access their hanging clothes.
 Now, the highest shelf holds their out of season clothing and extra shoes.
 Keeping it up high keeps them from pulling out things they don’t need.

 No need to go out and buy the entire closet system from The Container Store!
 In today’s market, there are so many options.
 Many of them are inexpensive.

 The shelves for this closet cost us under $100.
 We purchased all of the materials from Lowes for under $100 to create this custom closet.

 Ready to kick-start your decluttering efforts in your home?

-The Uncluttered course begins on Tuesday, July 16.
-Registration is open now, but ends on Sunday, July 14—so don’t wait if you want to join us.
+Registration closes Sunday, October 13—so don’t wait if you want to join us.
 Be sure to sign up with my friends and family discount (use code FF25 at checkout for 25% off!) through my affiliate link.
 Also, you can read how the Uncluttered course has changed lives!